-Pebernødder means spicy nuts, and they originate from Germany, as many traditions in Christmas do.
-While they are called spicy nuts, they are actually not that spicy, but they used to be in the 15th and 16th century.
+Pebernødder means spicy nuts, and they originate from Germany, as many traditions at Christmas do.
+While they are called spicy nuts, they are actually not that spicy, but they used to be in the 15th and 16th centuries.
 The spicy nuts were made every year leading up to Christmas in Germany since the 15th century, and it is a tradition that is known throughout many countries in Europe.

 The spicy nuts, or pfeffernüsse as they are called in German, used to be made from rye flour, honey, and strong spices, and unlike today, they were not crunchy.
-Ammonium bicarbonate and baking soda was not something our ancestors knew about, and these ingredients made a big difference when it comes to baking Christmas cookies.
+Ammonium bicarbonate and baking soda were not something our ancestors knew about, and these ingredients made a big difference when it comes to baking Christmas cookies.

 While the word Pebernødder translated from Danish directly into English is ”Pepper Nuts” the correct translation is still spicy nuts.
 That is because, in the 15th century, the word pepper was not referring to the peppercorns from a pepper tree, but as something that was spicy.